McDegens-DAO/mcburn-js/README.md

 **mcburn** allows you to burn a cNFT without connecting your wallet to an external application.

-It is especically helpful when the cNFT appears to be "unburnable" by other means.
+It is especically helpful when a cNFT appears to be "unburnable" by other means.

 **burn a cnft**
 ```javascript